statichunt/geeky-hugo/exampleSite/content/blog/affiliate-marketing-fundamentals.md

 draft: false
 ---

-There are several reasons why you should consider **affiliate marketing**.
+There are several reasons why you should consider the **fundamentals of affiliate marketing**.
 To begin with, over the last decade, the associate marketing industry has grown tremendously.
 According to research, the affiliate marketing industry was worth around 13 billion in 2016.
 Fast-forward to 2023, it is worth 17 billion.
 On top of that, you can earn passive income and generate online income 24/7, even while you sleep!

 As an experienced affiliate marketer, I'm excited to guide you through the ins and outs of this lucrative industry.
 By the end of this article, you'll have a solid understanding of what affiliate marketing is, how it works, and how you can start [earning income](/blog/ways-to-make-money/) through affiliate marketing strategies.
 More importantly, you can find out how to become a successful associate marketer.